The McDonald’s coffee case — December 8, 2013

 If I tell you that this book is, in large part, about sex offenders living under an overpass in a notional Florida town that you should basically envision as Miami, I have explained the substructure for the plot but told you very little about what makes this book so haunting.
 If I then explain to you that what makes it haunting is what it says about living in America today — the gaudy high rises on the Florida coast; addiction to pornography; dysfunctional single-parent families; children with no friends other than those they meet online — I’m not really going to woo you into reading this novel.

-So suffice to say that [book: Lost Memory of Skin] is a little gut-churning masterpiece that I was obsessively reading every chance I got over Thanksgiving.
+So suffice to say that Lost Memory of Skin is a little gut-churning masterpiece that I was obsessively reading every chance I got over Thanksgiving.
 You should read it, too.
 It’s an exceptionally well-told story that somehow also manages to say a lot of really important and depressing things about American life in the early 21st century.

 Peter A. Diamond and Peter R. Orszag, Saving Social Security: A Balanced Approach —